Can I build my credit history with the Discover it® Secured Credit Card?

 The Discover Secured credit card may be the best option if you’re focused on building or rebuilding your credit history.
 However, students who are building their credit could also look into the unsecured Discover student credit cards.

 If you’ve never had a credit card but you’ve had other types of credit, such as a student loan or auto loan, you could also see if you qualify for an unsecured credit card.
-The Discover pre-approval online tool lets you check your offers without impacting your credit score.
+The Discover pre-approval online tool lets you check if you’re pre-approved with no harm to your credit score.7

 What if I’m not approved for a Discover Secured credit card?